brohrer/myrtle/README.md

 in some way.
 In a perfect world, there is physical hardware involved.
 But this is expensive and time consuming, so more often it is a simulation of some sort.
-A good way to tie this to the wall clock is with a pacemaker that advances the simluation by one time step at a fixed cadence.
+A good way to tie this to the wall clock is with a pacemaker that advances the simluation step by step at a fixed cadence.
 There exists such a thing in the
 [`pacemaker` package](https://github.com/brohrer/pacemaker)
 (`pip install pacemaker-lite`).